 - If the cost code and cost type of one CVAR line item does not match the cost code and cost type of a PVAR line item, a new change event line item will be created for that CVAR line item.

-- If a CV is linked to multiple PCOs – or no PCOs – it will get its own change event.
+- If a CV is linked to multiple Main Contract Variations – or no Main Contract Variations – it will get its own change event.
 A change event line item will be created for each CV line item within that change event.

 Enable the Change Events Tool

 If, after reading the details above, you would like to activate the tool on your existing project(s), we strongly recommend making the following changes first:

 - In order to send RFQs to a subcontractor, you will need to give them 'Standard' permissions on the Commitments tool.